Marketing-Sales Alignment Before Implementing Automation

 Marketing-Sales Alignment is crucial.
 Let’s take the human body as an example to get to the root of this concept.
 When you are driving, your brain sends signals to your hands and feet based on the vision your eyes see.
 It is based on these signals that you shift your car/bike smoothly even in heavy traffic.
 You know when to press the brake, when to change the gear, when to look at the rear-view mirror and when to accelerate.
 It apparently looks like a simple task but is not that simple.
 Marketing-Sales Alignment is something like this.

-Marketing-sales alignment is crucial for a business to grow.
+Healthy sales and marketing relationship is crucial for a business to grow.
 It has been reported that misalignment of these costs almost $1 trillion dollars in a year.
 Yes, it’s that huge.

 According to an infographic from Wheelhouse Advisors, organizations that have aligned marketing and sales operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.
 They have also reported to enjoy 36% higher customer retention rates and 38% higher sales win rates.
 The same infographic also suggests that marketing-sales alignment can generate 208% more marketing revenue.